Nemus-Project/haptic-harpsichord-nime-2025/src/main.md

 #### controller board

+Controller board designed around Arduino nano form factor.
+The Nano is connected through headers to allow easy switching between chips.
+Should another chip in a Nano for factor be found it could supplant the current Nano without any need for a redesign.

+The first version of the board esclusively used 2.54mm pitch headers.
+The reasons for this were flexibility when creating cable looms and to leave open the possiility of rewuring the PCB.

+This was the case for the LEDs as they initially wer to be powered on 5V.
+It was discovered that the 3v regulator of the nano was sufficient to power all LEDs at a lower brightness while reducing current draw.
+Since brightness was not importnat.

 - mount for nano  to allow switching
 - initially push fit 2.54mm header
   - not a secure fit